link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 r3 -> b: Discarded (or delayed) because of no token
 ```

-**Periodically**, the bucket receives a configurable number of tokens.
+At intervals, the bucket receives a configurable number of tokens.
 If the bucket reaches its capacity, any excess tokens are discarded.
 For example, 2 tokens are added every second.